-2020 Board compensation system
+Board compensation system

-The compensation system applicable to the Board of Directors is shown below and remains unchanged since the prior year.
+The compensation system applicable to the Board of Directors for the 2022-2023 AGM shown below includes the compensation introduced for the Lead Independent Director role (for more information, see "-2022 Board compensation").
 All fees to the Board members are delivered at least 50% in shares and the remainder in cash.

-CHF 000s AGM 2020-2021 annual fee
+CHF 000s AGM 2022-2023 annual fee

 Chairman of the Board 3 800

 Board membership 280

 Vice Chairman 50

+Lead Independent Director 20

 Chair of the Audit and Compliance Committee 130

 Chair of the Compensation Committee 90

 Chair of the following committees: Governance, Nomination and Corporate Responsibilities Committee Science & Technology Committee Risk Committee 70

 Membership of the Audit and Compliance Committee 70

 Membership of the following committees: 40